Service Animal Policy

 This policy applies to service animals accompanying individuals with disabilities, and service animals in training accompanied by their trainer.
 Individuals with disabilities and service animal trainers accompanied by service animals are referred to throughout this policy as “handlers.”

-Employee requests to have a service animal at work must be submitted to the Associate Vice President for Human Resources or the Director of Diversity and Equity in accordance with the College’s Disability Accommodations Policy.
+Employee requests to have a service animal at work must be submitted to the Associate Vice President for Human Resources or the Diversity Compliance Officer in accordance with the College’s Disability Accommodations Policy.
 A determination regarding the request will be made in accordance with the Disability Accommodations Policy.
-Employees can view this policy at https://www.myccp.online/college-policies-and-procedures/disability-accommodations-policy and may contact the Office of Diversity and Equity at 215-751-8039 or go to Room M2-3 for information and assistance.
+Employees can view this policy at https://www.myccp.online/college-policies-and-procedures/disability-accommodations-policy and may contact the Diversity Compliance Officer at 215-751-8039 or go to Room M2-7 for information and assistance.

 Service animals are permitted to accompany their handlers who are visitors in all areas of campus that are open to the public (except for “restricted areas” as set forth in this policy).
 Specific questions related to the use of service animals on the campus by visitors can be directed to the ADA Coordinator at 215-751-8039 or the Director for the Center on Disability at 215-751-8410.